-OTHER VIOLATIONS OF SCHOOL POLICIES A .: T 1 Violation Action Level Dress Code Violation Wearing clothing that violates dress code guidelines stated by school or district policy.
-1 Parking Lot Violation Displaying inappropriate behaviors involving a motor vehicle including, but not limited to, unsafe driving in the parking lot, parking in unauthorized areas, parking in fire lanes or disabled persons space/area, parking in two or more parking spaces with one vehicle, excessive audio or radio sound, blocking driveway or access, and/or littering.
+OTHER VIOLATIONS OF SCHOOL POLICIES Violation Action Level Dress Code Violation Wearing clothing that violates dress code guidelines stated by school or district policy.
+1 Parking Lot Violation Displaying inappropriate behaviors involving a motor vehicle including, but not limited to, unsafe living in the parking lot, parking in unauthorized areas, parking in fire lanes or disabled persons space/area, parking in two or more parking spaces with one vehicle, excessive audio or radio sound, blocking driveway or access, and/or littering.
 1 Public Display of Affection Kissing or other inappropriate displays of affection.
 1 Other Violation of School Policies and Regulations Committing some other violation of school or district policy or regulation.
 1 Inappropriate Language (verbal or nonverbal) Delivering verbal or nonverbal messages that include swearing, name calling, or use of words or gestures in an inappropriate way.
+An administrator may treat a student swearing at a staff member as a Level 3 consequence.
 2 Contraband Possessing items stated in school policy as prohibited because they may disrupt the learning environment.
 2 Combustible Possessing a substance or object that is readily capable of causing bodily harm or property damage. (e.g. matches, lighters) 2 Disruption Engaging in behavior causing a substantial interruption in a class or activity including, but not limited to, loud talking, yelling, or screaming; noise with materials; throwing objects; or out-of-seat behavior.
 2 Gambling Playing games of chance for money or betting a sum of money.
-2 Defiance or Disrespect Towards Authority and Non Compliance Engaging in repeated behavior including, but not limited to, refusal to follow directions, or, talking back, or swearing at a staff member or delivers socially rude interactions.
+2 Defiance or Disrespect Towards Authority and Non Compliance Engaging in repeated behavior neluding, but not limited to, refusal to follow directions, or, talking back, or swearing at a staff member or delivers socially rude nteractions.
 2 Negative Group Affiliation / Illegal Organization Engaging as a member or potential member of an anti-social organization, secret society, criminal street gang, or other set of individuals that are not sanctioned by the Governing Board and which are determined to be disruptive to teaching and learning.
 This includes wearing of symbolic apparel, making gestures, writing on and marking of property, or altering of personal appearance to symbolize membership in an organization with a history of, or determined to be, a disruption to teaching and learning.
 3